b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Isaiah.md

 comments: true
 ---
 # 🤷 Isaiah
+Note: This page doesn't have enough content; it'll likely change next time you drop by.
+Check again later!

 ## Isaiah chapters
 A lot of what Joseph Smith wrote into the BoM were nearly word-for-word chapters from KJV Isaiah.